swedenconnect/technical-framework/ELN-0614 - Principal Selection in SAML Authn Requests.md

 <a name="introduction"></a>
 ## 1. Introduction

-Authentication of users sometimes require a specific user to be authenticated, in particular in the case when the user authenticates to a signature service to sign a document in a context where the signer already has been authenticated.
+When a Service Provider requests authentication of a user (principal), the Service Provider may have prior knowledge about the user to be authenticated, for example, when re-authenticating an already authenticated user, or when a user authenticates to a signature service where the user signs a document in a context where he or she already has been authenticated.

-Some Identity Providers, such an Identity Provider acting as proxy to BankID (See: [[ELN-0612](#eln-0612)]), requires the user to enter personal identifying data such as the national person identifier (personnummer) in order to initiate the authentication process with a particular user's credentials.
-This process can be avoided when the service provider already knows which user that will be authenticated if the service provider has the means to communicate this information to the Identity Provider.
+Some Identity Providers, such as an Identity Provider acting as a proxy for BankID (see \[[ELN-0612](#eln-0612)\]), in some cases requires the user to provider his or hers personal identity number in order to initiate a BankID operation.
+Using the extension defined in this specification a BankID Identity Provider does not have to prompt the user for a user's personal identity number.
+This is especially important when it is processing a request from a signature service.

-This specification defines an element that may be included in the `<Extensions>` element of a SAML AuthnRequest where the requesting service provider can specify matching criteria that may be used by the IdP to preselect the particular user that should be authenticated.
+This specification defines an element that may be included in the `<Extensions>` element of a SAML `AuthnRequest` where the requesting Service Provider can specify matching criteria that may be used by the Identity Provider to pre-select the particular user that should be authenticated.

 <a name="requirement-key-words"></a>
 ### 1.1.
 Requirement key words